Abdullah-608/Ai_Mock_Interview/README.md

 Built with Next.js for the user interface and backend logic, Firebase for authentication and data storage, styled with TailwindCSS and using Vapi's voice agents, Prepwise is a website project designed to help you learn integrating AI models with your apps.
 The platform offers a sleek and modern experience for job interview preparation.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 50k+ members.
-It's a place where people help each other out.

 ## ⚙️ Tech Stack